Anthony-Nolan/Atlas/README_ManualTesting.md

       - Match Prediction database and azure storage for global haplotype frequencies;
       - HLA metadata dictionary (HMD) to generate masked typings - you could use the local storage emulator, but it is easier (and perhaps faster) to use the remote HMD that has already been populated on the remote environment.
+      - Donor import database and data refresh functionality to populate Atlas donor stores with test donors.
       - Search orchestrator function, to run search requests.
   - Therefore, the remote environment should have been set up before running the framework.
+    - Note: it is essential that the remote environment is dedicated to verification, so the framework can safely manipulate data as required and make assumptions about the state of various features.
-  - The project's `local.settings.json` file should be used to override default local settings with the remote settings.
+  - Use the project's `local.settings.json` file to override default local values with the remote values:
-  - Override the following settings with the appropriate values:
       ```json
       {
-          "AzureStorage": {
-            "ConnectionString": "value"
-          },
+        "Values":{
+          "AzureStorage:ConnectionString": "remote-connection-string",
+          ...
+          "DataRefresh:RequestUrl": "url-to-force-data-refresh-function",
+          "DataRefresh:CompletionTopicSubscription": "subscription-name",
+          ...
+          "HlaMetadataDictionary:AzureStorageConnectionString": "remote-connection-string"
+          ...
+          "MessagingServiceBus:ConnectionString": "remote-connection-string"
+        }
         "ConnectionStrings": {
-            "MatchPrediction:Sql": "value"
+          "MatchPrediction:Sql": "remote-connection-string",
+          "DonorImport:Sql": "remote-connection-string"
         },
-          "HlaMetadataDictionary": {
-            "AzureStorageConnectionString": "value"
-          }
           TODO: ATLAS-477: extend with further settings
       }
       ```